apache/airflow-site/landing-pages/site/content/en/blog/implementing-stable-API-for-Apache-Airflow.md

  been studying before this realization, but thankfully, [Marshmallow 3](https://marshmallow.readthedocs.io/en/stable/index.html) isn't too different, so I was able to start using Marshmallow 2 in no time.

-This first PR would have been more difficult than it was had it been there was no reference endpoint to look at.
+This first PR would have been more difficult than it was unless there had been any reference endpoint to look at.
 [Kamil](https://github.com/mik-laj) implemented a [draft PR](https://github.com/apache/airflow/pull/9045) in which I took inspiration from.
 Thanks to this, It was easy for me to write the unit tests.
 It was also in this endpoint that I learned using [parameterized](https://github.com/wolever/parameterized) in unit tests :D.